-- 63. Exceptionally, where there is a CIE case that may exceed the one-year retention period of the scanned Meridio documents, the Social Care Compliance team will request the relevant documents from the Application team and create their own local file, which they can manually delete when appropriate. - 64.
-It is the responsibility of the Social Care Compliance team, inspectors and social care team managers to destroy any scanned documents they hold once a fitness decision has been made.
+- 62. The Application team retain scanned versions of original documents such as DBS disclosure forms with a cause for concern on the Meridio system, according to Information use: code of practice.17 - 63.
+Exceptionally, where there is a compliance case that may exceed the one-year retention period of the scanned Meridio documents, the Social Care Compliance inspector will request the relevant documents from the Application team and create their own local file, which they can manually delete when appropriate. - 64.
+It is the responsibility of the Social Care Compliance inspector, inspectors and Regulatory Inspection Managers to destroy any scanned documents they hold once a fitness decision has been made.
 If the decision is to refuse, staff must not destroy documents until after any appeal is over.